-- Identify non-conformance and manage root cause analysies
+- Identify non-conformance and manage root cause analysis

 - Implement and close appropriate corrective and preventive actions,

-Using an integrated risk assessment framework to address the activities above will improve product / service quality while ensuring regulatory compliance – all measured by SMART goals.
+Using an integrated risk assessment framework will improve product / service quality while ensuring regulatory compliance and meeting SMART goals.

 Implications of Non-Compliance